-'''

-http://opencache.statkart.no/gatekeeper/gk/gk.open_wmts?\

-service=WMTS&request=GetCapabilities

-'''

-you are able to browse through the Tilesets tab given by the server.
+http://opencache.statkart.no/gatekeeper/gk/gk.open\wmts?\ service=WMTS&request=GetCapabilities you are able to browse through the Tilesets tab given by the server.
 Additional information like tile size, formats and supported CRS are listed in this table.
-In combination with this feature, you can use the tile scale slider by selecting Settings \rightarrow Panels (KDE and Windows) or View \rightarrow Panels (Gnome and MacOSX), then choosing Tile scale.
+In combination with this feature, you can use the tile scale slider by selecting $Settings \rightarrow Panels$ (KDE) or $View \rightarrow Panels$ (Gnome, Windows and MacOSX), then choosing Tile Scale Panel.
 This gives you the available scales from the tile server with a nice slider docked in.